ElGranto/AdventuresWithPixel/_posts/2016-03-13-new-blog-new-life.md

 ---
 layout: post
-title: A New blog for a new chapter in life
+title:  "Welcome to Jekyll!"
-date:   2016-03-13
+date:   2016-02-27 08:35:33 -0500
 author: El Granto
 comments: true
+categories: jekyll update
 ---

-I'm not sure how to start this blog.
+The first post on a blog is sometimes the hardest.
+Do we introduce ourselves?
+I don't know.
 So I'll put a list of questions and answers and you can read the ones you want.

 <ul class="accordion" data-accordion data-allow-all-closed="true" data-multi-expand="true">
   <li class="accordion-item" data-accordion-item>
-    <a href="#" class="accordion-title"><h3>Q: "What's up wih your name man?"</h3></a>
+    <a href="#" class="accordion-title"><h3>Q: "What's up with your name man?"</h3></a>
     <div class="accordion-content clearfix" data-tab-content>
     	A: Long ago in a life that seems more dream and less reality now I was given a tshirt from a good friend for my birthday that said "El Granto" on it.
 The rest was history.
 If you want to learn more you can check out this post on our sister site <a href="http://www.storefrontlife.com/el-granto/" target="_blank">Storefront Life</a>.
     </div>